Fire Cider Oxymel Helps Warm Up the Body and soothe scratchy throat!

 • It has strong antibacterial properties and has served humans as food and medicine for millennia.

-• Honey reduces irritation in the throat and on the skin.
+• Honey reduces irritation in the throat and other tissues.

-• Pollen and propolis are what make honey so medicinal.
-By the way, propolis is the sticky resin from trees that bees use to protect their hives.
-And propolis is a powerful antibiotic, antifungal, and antiviral.
-While bees use it to protect their homes, we eat honey to support our health.
+• Pollen and propolis are what makes honey so medicinal.
+Propolis is a powerful antibiotic, antifungal, and antiviral.
+While bees use it to protect their homes, we enjoy it in honey while supporting our immune system and health.

 Fire Cider Oxymel